 Can we register for both spring and fall at the same time?
 No, you must register individually (at different times) for each season.
 Spring registration begins in January; Fall registration begins in May.
 You must register for each season you wish your son to play.

 Why do you ask for our public elementary school?
 It’s a good way of determining your neighborhood, which helps in placing players on teams.

 Do you need assistant coaches or other volunteers?
 YES!
 We encourage parents to participate in our organization.
 We want to continue to improve and grow our soccer program and you can be of help.
 Running a soccer program takes a lot of volunteer labor.
 Here are some options:

-Coaches and assistants: Work with the boys at practice and games.
+- Coaches and assistants: Work with the boys at practice and games.
 Our most important volunteers, they are the face of the league.

-Referees: The only paid position.
-Requires training and certification, see the REFEREES page.
+- Referees: The only paid position.
+Requires training and certification, see the REFEREES page

-Referee assigners: Behind the scenes job.
+- Referee assigners: Behind the scenes job.
 Make sure each game has the required referees, and try to build the pool of referees by pairing experienced refs with less experienced ones.

-Player Assigners: Manage who plays for which team, and communicate with the coaches.
-Requires good computer and communication skills.
+- Player Assigners: Manage who plays for which team, and communicate with the coaches.
+Requires good computer and communication skills

 My son wants to play Select Soccer and Rec Soccer.
 Sorry, league rules prevent boys from playing in both leagues in the same season.
 Have him organize pick-up games with his friends instead.

 My son wants to play for his High School team.
 High school rules don’t allow players to participate in another league while playing for their high school team.
 If he doesn’t make the high school team he is welcome to continue in the rec soccer program.
 If he does make the program, congratulations, and ask for a refund of the rec soccer fee.